dev-ved30/Signature/README.md

     * Run `pip install -r requirements.txt`

-* Otherwise, if you're trying to install the dependencies individually:
+* Otherwise, if it doesn't work on Linux or you're trying to install the dependencies individually:

     * On Windows in `cmd`: